GabeEss/Calculator/README.md

-n or +/-: switches the number to negative
+'n': switches the current number in the display to negative, but not a result.

-= : gets the answer
+'=' : gets the answer

-delete/backspace: deletes the last digit/decimal, but it won't delete a result (this is by design).
+'delete'/'backspace' : deletes the last digit/decimal, but it won't delete a result (this is by design).

-c: clears the display and the stored values
+'c' : clears the display and the stored values

-/: division
+'/' : division

-+: addition
+'+' : addition

-*: multiplication
+'*' : multiplication

--: subtraction
+'-' : subtraction

-.: decimal
+'.' : decimal

 Decimals round to six places once the number of decimal places is over 6.

+Note: If you want to change a result, click on an operator first and then you can change it to neg/pos or delete digits.

-Known bugs: Enter/Return creates nine for some reason.
+Known bugs:

+Enter/Return seems to repeat the last button/key press.

 The css active button transformations won't work when using keyboard.